Fruit Leather

 Why I love this recipe

-• Healthy.
+• A healthier snack.
 They’re low in calories, fat-free, and naturally sweetened.

 • Endless ways to customize.
-Like tanghulu, you can use ANY fruit you want.
+Like tanghulu, you can use most kinds of fruit.

 • So much better than store-bought.
 They’re made with NO artificial flavors, colors, or preservatives.
-Plus, they’re cheaper, they store just as well, and frankly, they taste better.
+Plus, they’re cheaper, store just as well, and, frankly, taste better.

 homemade fruit leather.